 I am a Licensed Professional Clinical Counselor with a Master’s degree in Clinical Mental Health counseling from the University of Akron.
 My clinical experience includes working in both outpatient and residential settings.
 I specialize in the treatment of depression, anxiety, PTSD and trauma, anger management issues, self-esteem problems, and problems related to major life adjustments.
-I enjoy working with adults individually and as couples, and with, adolescents ages 13 and above.
+I enjoy working with adults individually and with adolescents ages 16 and above.
 My approach is holistic, trauma-informed, and both insight-and solution focused.
 Because there is no one-size-fits-all approach to therapy, I work collaboratively with my clients and together we will tailor your treatment based on what works for you and what approaches you prefer.
 I incorporate cognitive-behavioral therapy, motivational-interviewing, DBT-informed skills, mindfulness, and a family systems approach.
 I provide an environment of safety, compassion, and encouragement.
 My purpose as your therapist is to help you to identify and lessen the hold of old beliefs and outdated coping styles that are getting in the way of your healing.
 I look forward to meeting you and facilitating your journey as you build insight, restore or create a new sense of balance, learn new skills to cope with the stresses of life, and begin to manage difficult emotions more effectively.